 Ensure each call to action stands out on your page by using high-contrast colors, persuasive text and eye-catching buttons.
 Remember, you want your calls to action to pop when people are skimming your site, so it’s important to differentiate these sections from other content.

 Understanding what’s really happening on your website can help you measure the success of your marketing programs and provide insights to guide future website and marketing decisions.

 An easy way to get started with tracking data is to install Google Analytics on the back end of your website.
-This will enable you to monitor the traffic to your site, the behavior of your website visitors, demographic details, conversion rates and other useful information.
+This will enable you to monitor the traffic to your site, watch the behavior of your website visitors, see demographic details, study conversion rates, analyze traffic drops, and collect other useful information.
 Once this is set up, you can choose to have Google send you reports on your website’s performance at regular intervals.